5. Skip to content

 • Rhino firmware version (visible in Configurator)

-• Grip type and extensions (VKB, Virpil, extension length)
+• Grip type and extensions (e.g. VKB, Virpil, extension length)

-• Recent changes to your setup (firmware updates, new hardware, configuration changes)
+• Recent changes (firmware updates, new hardware, configuration changes)

 While the issue is occurring: